vsraptor/pse/README.md

 ### Run the cmd-line app or the web-app

-There cmd line app, mainly for testing purposes.
+There cmd line app, is mainly for testing purposes.
-You can run it like this :
+You can run it like this (-b bookmark search, -g google search) :

 ```
 > cd bin